neurodebian/testkraut/doc/source/design.rst

 - Gather comprehensive information about the software environment
 - Integrate test case written in arbitrary languages or toolkits with minimal overhead
+- Make it possible to easily deploy the system on users' machines to verify their environments

 Dump of discussion with Satra
 -----------------------------